 I started with How do we assess “importance” in our lives?
-An example from scientists’ research choices and highlighted it on my Welcome page:
+An example from scientists’ research choices and highlighted it on the Welcome page:

 “Do you agree that an individual’s need to feel important is NOT a basic human need on the same level as nourishment, protection, and socialization?
 How does this need arise in our lives?”

-I supported an explanation of the need to feel important with evidence and arguments on my Scientific evidence page and said:
+I supported an explanation of the need to feel important with evidence and arguments on the Scientific evidence page and said:

 “If the explanation is true yet someone rejected it, they at least wouldn’t have suffered from exposure to it.
 They’ll just remain in our world’s default mode of existence:

 - Unaware of their own unconscious act-outs to feel important;